Home » Technical Hub » Electrics: Trailer & Caravan Electrical Guide » Electronic Control Units (ECU) and Towing Looms

 Why do I need an Electronic Control Unit (ECU) on my towbar?

-It would be true to say, being an Electrician, I can wire almost anything from high voltage to 12 volts in a car or caravan.
+It would be true to say that, as an Electrician, I can wire almost anything from high voltage to 12 volts in a car or caravan.

-Then along came the computer in motor vehicles.
+Then, along came the computer in motor vehicles.
 Computers are energy management systems.
-Computers monitor and control most of the energy associated with a motor vehicle including the 12v system.
+They monitor and control most of the energy associated with a motor vehicle, including the 12v system.

-Your cars electrical system has been designed to examine all circuitry every millisecond and raise alarms when the car’s computer identifies any system out of specification.
+Your car’s electrical system has been designed to examine all circuitry every millisecond and raise alarms when the car’s computer identifies any system that is out of specification.

-These alarms include low volts, high volts, cable temperature, etc as it examines even the humble light bulb.
+These alarms include low volts, high volts, cable temperature, etc. as they examine even the humble light bulb.

-When an installer adds cable to a plug at the tow bar then he is adding resistance called OHMS.
-The car computer only recognises factory-installed settings, therefore, it issues a fault and renders that circuit inoperable.
+When an installer adds cable to a plug at the tow bar, he adds resistance called OHMS.
+The car computer only recognises factory-installed settings; therefore, it issues a fault and renders that circuit inoperable.

 • You can install an ECU (image to the right).
 This controller also has an image above.

-• Or a more expensive but convenient option is to purchase a plug and play look kit.
+• A more expensive but convenient option is to purchase a plug-and-play look kit.

 This simple ECU has 5 pole or circuits and the main power circuit.
 It draws power from the battery and powers lights through relays in the ECU.

-Therefore the car computer does not know it is connected as there is no extra circuitry or resistance that can be detected by the vehicle computer.
+Therefore the car computer does not know it is connected as there is no extra circuitry or resistance that the vehicle computer can detect.

-The plug and play loom kits more expensive simpler to install.
-A photo of a simple plug and play loom is below.
+The plug-and-play loom kits are more expensive but simpler to install.
+Below is a photo of a simple plug-and-play loom.

 Important

-Do yourself a favour and install a cable larger than required from your battery.
+Do yourself a favour and install a cable larger than your battery requires.

 Please remember to size your earth return the same size or larger than your main power cable.